 - Using an ice pack to help prevent swelling

-- Taking a warm sitz bath, after several days, two or three times a day, as needed to help the stitches dissolve
+- Taking a warm sitz bath (a warm shallow bath for your perineum), after several days, two or three times a day, as needed to help the stitches dissolve

-- Not lifting anything over five pounds until you’re cleared by the doctor
+- Not lifting anything over five pounds until you are cleared by the doctor

 Seek medical attention right away if: